 Stillness wraps its way around the darkness squeezing any light from vision.
 Night shadows appear.
-I am held hostage in the dark, my soul begs to find life, and my lungs gasp for new-found air.
+I am held hostage in the dark, my soul begs to find life, and my lungs gasp at new-found air.
 Tranquillity takes hold of me.
 I look down and see myself.
 Am I in Heaven or Hell?

 A hand embraces my face; its warmth stirs a pulse.
 My breathing finds rhythm.
-A nudge on my shoulder sways internal emotions, evoking a memory.
-A past is revolving from me, trying to find an opening; an opening to my hidden fears, perhaps a hidden past.
+A nudge on my shoulder sways inner emotions, evoking a memory.
+A past is revolving around me, trying to find an opening; an opening to my hidden fears, perhaps a hidden past.
 My mind struggles to focus, continually forcing me out like a circuit breaker that is being tripped and bringing me back to what is now.
 But, what is now?

 I feel a sudden strength awakening.
 Pain is jolting from inside me.
 A flood of blood rushes through me.
 The colour red is being squeezed out of my vision and replaced with subtle greys and murky whites.
 Tiny sparkles dance downward in my sight, evaporating with the need to blink, and spontaneously appearing without command.
 The showering light display slowly erodes, but now, in slow motion.
 Chills that are attached to my spine slowly warm, leaving cold perspiration behind on a once white sheet.
 My sleeping muscles ache, craving movement to relieve the vice-like pressure.
 Rhythmic spurts in my veins shock my legs, the cotton blanket covering my feet ripples to their swaying.

-“Hold still Lieutenant, this won’t hurt a bit.”
+“Hold still Lieutenant; this won’t hurt a bit.”

 “There, that wasn’t so bad.
 Now turn to me.”

-A shiny silver blade comes towards me, scrapping across my right cheek.
+A shiny silver blade comes towards me, scraping across my right cheek.
 The sound of the dull blade chiselling at my stubble face echoes in my head.
 Sweat breaks out across my forehead, rolling into my left eye.
 I am captive to her.
 Her white blouse soaks the sweat from my right side.
-The smell of her bold enhanced chest firmly pressing against me creates a desire.
+The smell of her bold enhanced chest, firmly pressing against me creates a desire.
 A wanting arises.
 My mind yearns.
 My fingers tempt.
 My past awakens.
 A deep craving unveils itself.

-“Now, Lieutenant.
-I am going to wipe your face.
+“Now, Lieutenant, I am going to wipe your face.
 Gosh, I see you broke out into a sweat, hope you’re not coming down with anything, Sir.
 Oh dear, my blouse is wet.
 Silly me, how did I do that?”